raspberrypilearning/from-me-to-you/en/step_8.md

 Used the skills I have learnt to turn my ideas into code
 --- /task ---
 --- task ---
-Refered to How to... when I needed help
+Referred to Information when I needed help
 --- /task ---
 --- task ---
 Created a project independently with very little support